mcunni10/2550-Project-Portfolio/Project 1/README.md

-# Effects of Age, Gender, and Environmental Factors on Marathon Performance
+# README for Effects of Age, Gender, and Environmental Factors on Marathon Performance

 ### **Overview**
 This project investigates how age, gender, and environmental factors (e.g., temperature, humidity, wind, and air quality) affect marathon performance.
 Specifically, it examines performance trends across age groups, gender-based differences, and the influence of adverse weather conditions, with a focus on the Wet Bulb Globe Temperature (WBGT) and its flag categories indicating heat risk levels.